Attention Capture: Technical details

 \subsection{Extremized information structures}

-We further reduce the dimension of feasible distributions by considering only extremal beliefs (defined below) which have been extensively studied in static information design \citep*{bergemann2015limits}.
+We further reduce the dimension of feasible distributions by considering only extremal beliefs.
 Recall DM's action space $A$ and state space $\Theta$ are finite.
 For each $A' \subseteq A$, define the set of beliefs under which every action in $A'$ is one of the DM's best responses: Since $A$ is finite, $X_{t,A'}$ is a polytope.
 Each extreme point of $X_{t,A'}$ is called an \textbf{extremal belief}.
 We denote the set of all extremal beliefs as follows:

 An \textbf{extremized information structure} of $\pi_t$ is $\pi^*_t \in \Delta(X_t^{EXT})$ such that (i) $\pi^*_t$ preserves the mean of $\pi_t$; (ii) DM's expected utility under $\pi_t$ and $\pi^*_t$ are the same. \begin{lemma} For any $\pi_t \in \Delta(\Delta(\Theta))$, there exists an extremized information structure of $\pi_t$ denoted $\pi^*_t$.
 Moreover, for any designer's utility function $f_t: A \to \mathbb{R}$ inducing the indirect utility function $h_t: \Delta(\Theta) \to \mathbb{R}$, $\Ex_{\mu \sim \pi_t} h_t(\mu) \leq \Ex_{\mu \sim \pi^*_t} h_t(\mu)$ . \end{lemma}